ashears/myoldblog/_posts/2018-4-21-Night_of_Knives_Review.md

 ---
 layout: post
-title: Night of Knives review
+title: Night of Knives Book Review
 ---

 I recently read the book Night of Knives, by Ian C. Esslemont.
 After finishing it,